jay00000/hello-world/README.md

-# hello-world
+# Android Program
-hello world
+I need sone help with my first program for android.
-This is a test
+This is my first test